 You can learn more about finding a retirement hobby in my article: How To Get A Retirement Hobby

 A great way to explore new hobbies in retirement is with Cratejoy.
-You get a Crate of Joy each month with a new (creative) projects to do in retirement.
-From crafts, to books, wellness, home-decor, self-care, cooking, drinks, recipes to other Crates of Joy.
+You get a Crate of Joy each month with new (creative) projects to do in retirement.
+From crafts to books, wellness, home-decor, self-care, cooking, drinks, recipes to other Crates of Joy.
 Find out more about Cratejoy here.

 The Adults & Crafts Crate